DantiniMarco/Polimi-Robotics-Project-1/report_project1.md

 This plot was at first __too noisy__, so we used an average of every 100 samples using a vector data structure.
 Filling up and publishing ``test_msg`` message, we plotted it in PlotJuggler and we confirmed that the 2 plots were matching, so the results are correct.

 - We used the function ``encoder_ticks_callback`` to show the two velocity plots in order to __confront ticks and RPM__.
-After a first attempt that showed us the ticks measurement too noisy we tried to smooth them with a method of 100 samples average measurement already used above .So we filled up and published a ``tick_msg`` message in order to visualize it in PlotJuggler.
+After a first attempt that showed us the ticks measurement too noisy we tried to smooth them with a method of 100 samples average measurement already used above.
+So we filled up and published a ``tick_msg`` message in order to visualize it in PlotJuggler.
 A not significant improvement with this modality led us to keep using the measure of ticks taken from the bags.

 - At this point of the project we started thinking on the __parameters calibration part__, so we decided to develop a Python script in which we compute again the odometry, but this time with the possibility to change, and iterate, on the required parameters with the aim of __calculating the error value__ with the least squares function.